-Mining alpha through alternative data Bookmark has been added
+Mining alpha through alternative data has been saved

 Mining alpha through alternative data

 Investment managers operate in one of the most competitive and highly regulated marketplaces.
 Gaining an advantage over the market can have huge pay-offs, but achieving an advantage within the sometimes-shifting rules is not always easy.
 As firms modernize their investment processes to incorporate new analytical techniques and new sources of data, careful planning and oversight is recommended, especially in the wake of the SEC announcement of examination priorities for 2020.